cosmasquantum/Getting_and_Cleaning-_Data_Project/README.md

     4) creates a second, independent tidy data set containing the average of each variable for each activity and each subject:

          - TidyData

+- The file 'CodeBook.md' contains information on the content of each variable and its values in the tidy data set:

+         - TidyData

 ### Note:

 - Additional descriptive information on each step of the procedure is provided in the 'run_analysis.R' file itself.